MaJerle/stm32-cube-cmake-vscode/README.md

 ### Prepare CMakeLists.txt file

-Every CMake-based application requires `CMakeLists.txt` file in the root directory, that describes the project and provides input information for build system generation.
+Every CMake-based application requires `CMakeLists.txt` file *in the root directory*, that describes the project and provides input information for build system generation.

 > Root CMakeLists.txt file is also called top-level CMake file